fogfish/esio/README.md

 The latest version of Esio is available from the master branch.
 All development, including new features and bug fixes, take place on the master branch using forking and pull requests as described in the [contribution guidelines](doc/contribution.md).

+To use and develop the library you need:
+* Erlang/OTP 18.x or later
+* Elastic Search 2.x or later

 This library uses [rebar](https://github.com/rebar/rebar/wiki).
 Use the following code snippet to include Esio in your `rebar.config`:
 ```
    {esio, ".*",